aacosta3/models/README.md

-# Make calls to robofflow food detection model
+# Make calls to roboflow food detection model

 # Upload your food image

 # get a prediction of what food is present on image

-# Run on terminal: python detection.py
+# Run on terminal: python demo_food_detection.py

-Open a browser at http://127.0.0.1:5000/
+# inside static/predictions you will have the output image named prediction.jpg